libresource/open-source-checklist/README.md

 ## Version Control Access

 ### Description:
 Providing version control access allows developers to contribute to your project, track changes, and collaborate effectively.
 It is essential for maintaining transparency and enabling a community-driven development environment.

 ### Examples:
-- **Libresource:** The Libresource project is hosted on GitHub.
-You can access the source code, contribute, and track changes by visiting our [GitHub Repository](https://github.com/libresource/libresource).
+- **Open Source Checklist (This project):** This project is hosted on GitHub.
+You can access the source code, contribute, and track changes by visiting our [GitHub Repository](https://github.com/quillcraftsman/open-source-checklist).
-- **TensorFlow:** TensorFlow's source code is available on GitHub.
-Developers can contribute and access the latest codebase from the [GitHub Repository](https://github.com/tensorflow/tensorflow).
+- **FindSimilar:** FindSimilar's source code is available on GitHub.
+Developers can contribute and access the latest codebase from the [GitHub Repository](https://github.com/findsimilar/find-similar).
 - **Django:** Django's version control is managed on GitHub.
 The source code and contribution guidelines can be found at the [GitHub Repository](https://github.com/django/django).

 ## Bug Tracker Access